-Guest post for the OECD
+Guest post for The Interpreter on 'Being the First'

 Guest post for From Poverty to Power on the launch of the 'Gender and Politics in Practice' findings

 The Developmental Leadership Program (DLP) is an international research initiative that explores how leadership, power and political processes drive or block successful development.